bijokmathew/HangMan/README.md

 - To add different mode for the game like easy, medium and hard.
 - To add an option for sharing last ten high score on social medias.
-- To store player name and their succes based on the number guess they made to predict the word

 [Back to top](#hangman-game)